orsonteodoro/muslx32/README.txt

 What is x32?  x32 ABI is 32-bit (4-bytes) per integer, long, pointer using all of the x86_64 general purpose registers identified as (rax,rbx,rcx,r11-r15,rsi,rdi) and using sse registers.
 Long-long integers are 8 bytes.
 C/C++ programs will use __ILP32__ preprocessor checks to distinguish between 32/64 bit systems.
 The build system may also compare sizeof(void*) to see if it has 4 bytes for 32-bit for 8 bytes and 64-bit for LP64 (longs are 8 bytes as well as pointers) and __x86_64__ defined.

-Disadvantages of this platform:  No binary packages work (e.g. spotify, genymotion, virtualbox, etc.) since no major distro currently completely supports it.
+Disadvantages of this platform:  No binary packages work (e.g. spotify, genymotion, virtualbox, etc.) since no major distro currently completely supports it so no incentive to offer a x32 ABI version.
 Some SIMD assembly optimizations are not enabled.
 Some assembly based packages don't work because they need to be hand edited.
 It is not multilib meaning that there may be problems with packages that only offer x86 or x86_64 like wine [which has no x32 support].

 Other recommendations?
 Use -Os and use kernel zswap+zbud to significantly reduce swapping.
 Use cache to ram for Firefox if using Gentoo from a usbstick.